Social Enterprise Live Project

 - Employability skills

-Each of the projects offer a one off payment of £1,000 for 140 hours work for the social enterprise.
-The project must be started before the end of the Easter term and be completed within the current 2018-2019 academic year.
-Hours of work and working patterns will be agreed between the student, the social enterprise and the SELP team within Careers & Enterprise.
+Each of the projects offer a one off payment of £1,150 for 140 hours work for the social enterprise.
+The project must start before the end of the Easter term and be completed within the current 2019-2020 academic year.
+Hours of work decided between the student, the social enterprise and the university.
 Successful candidates must be prepared to travel to the organisation to undertake their work (all opportunities should have good public transport links).
-The one off payment is calculated to include all travel and subsistence costs.
+The one off payment includes travel and subsistence costs.

 Social Enterprise Acumen CIC